brunokim/neows-consumer/README.md

-# Near Earth Object's consumer
+# Near Earth Object's API consumer

 This project demonstrates how to consume objects from a rate-limited API.
 It exposes: